maduoma/mlops-platform/TECHNICAL_INTERVIEW_SOLUTION.md

 5. **Be interactive** - ask clarifying questions
 6. **Time management** - prioritize core functionality first

-This solution demonstrates a complete, production-ready MLOps platform that addresses all requirements in the job description while showcasing advanced technical skills and industry best practices.
+This solution demonstrates a complete, production-ready MLOps platform that addresses all requirements as per the project while showcasing advanced technical skills and industry best practices.